 No industry in the world market develops and evolves as quickly and efficiently as the beauty and cosmetic industry.
 Today, we will be looking at the biggest and most relevant recent developments in the beauty industry.
 Most of these developments fall under the umbrella of a larger pattern taking over the sector: sustainable beauty.

 Microbiome refers to the collection of microbes (i.e. bacteria, viruses, fungi etc.) that live inside or on human cells.
 Most recently, the health sector has been targeting microbiomes in the gut with items such as yoghurts and drinks.
-However, with advances into the microbiome of the skin, focus has shifted to skincare products.
+However, with advances in the microbiome of the skin, the focus has shifted to skincare products.

 According to a new report in C&En, microbiome science is coming to the skincare line very soon: “They are designing health-enhancing skin care products that contain live bacteria, bacteria extracts, or ingredients meant to enhance skin microbe activity.
 They see many opportunities emerging from research that suggests a strong connection between a balanced microbiome and healthy skin.”

-Newly created beauty brand MONO Skincare has developed a range of microbiome-friendly skin care tablets.
-These tablets are activated by dissolving in room temperature water.
+Newly created beauty brand MONO Skincare has developed a range of microbiome-friendly skincare tablets.
+These tablets are activated by dissolving in room-temperature water.
 The tablets contain prebiotics to support skin microbiota, such as preBIULIN AGA.
 PreBIULIN AGA hydrates the skin 50% faster, 20% more intensively and 70% longer than traditional ingredients such as hyaluronic acid.

 The skincare line is about to be injected with the potential of microbiome-friendly products.
 The aim is to generate more effective products and have a greater impact on healthy skin.